Your Basket

 Share this post

-The native people of Australia were the first to enjoy the benefits of eucalyptus oil, with the plant also originating in Tasmania and nearby islands.
+The native people of Australia traditionally used eucalyptus, with the plant also originating in Tasmania and nearby islands.

 Within their culture, eucalyptus leaves were infused with other plants to provide natural treatments for a variety of ailments such as coughs, sinus congestion and pains and aches.

-We wanted to explain more about its uses and versatility, revealing more about the many eucalyptus oil benefits you can enjoy and some of the best ways to use it.
+We wanted to explain more about its uses and versatility, revealing more about potential applications of eucalyptus oil.

 What is eucalyptus oil?